madhavibarad/codsoft-task5/README.md

+### 📞 Task 5: CONTACT BOOK
-Contact Book
+A Contact Book application for managing personal contacts:
-Contact Information: Store name, phone number, email, and address for each contact.
+- Stores name, phone number, email, and address.

-Add Contact: Allow users to add new contacts with their details.
+- Add new contacts with complete details.

-View Contact List: Display a list of all saved contacts with names and phone numbers.
+- View a list of all saved contacts.
-Search Contact: Implement a search function to find contacts by name or phone number.
+- Search functionality by name or phone number.

-Update Contact: Enable users to update contact details.
-Delete Contact: Provide an option to delete a contact.
+- Update and delete existing contacts.

-User Interface: Design a user-friendly interface for easy interaction.
+- Clean and user-friendly interface for easy interaction.

+---
+## 💻 How to Run

+bash
+python file_name.py

+##🛠 Requirements

+bash
+-Python 3.x
+-No external libraries required (standard library only)

+##🙌 Acknowledgments

+This internship project allowed me to practice and improve my Python skills by working on real-world mini applications.
+Thanks to the mentors and team for their guidance and support.